bshepherdson/mocha86k/NOTES.md

 is missing the `L` and `D` bits.
 They aren't required here - the effective address is always 32 bits, and the operand is always the source.

+Note that if the operand passed to `LEA` and `PEA` has side effects, such as adjusting the stack pointer, these effects **do not** happen.
+The only effect is to load the address they would operate on into the register.

+For example `LEA C, POP` copies the effective address (`SP`) into `C` without changing `SP`.

 ### Reserved areas